-While EDF Energy is not British owned, it started as a London based energy supplier and was merely acquired by the French-owned energy conglomerate.
-EDF claims to be the UK’s largest producer of low-carbon electricity, making it an attractive supplier if you want the comfort of a large, state-based energy supplier with the means to reduce the UK’s reliance on fossil fuels.
+While EDF Energy is not British owned, it started as a London-based energy supplier before being acquired by the French-owned energy conglomerate.
+EDF claims to be the UK’s largest producer of low-carbon electricity, making it an attractive supplier if you want the comfort of a large, state-backed energy supplier with the means to reduce the UK’s reliance on fossil fuels.

 npower ranks as the third-largest power supplier in the UK.
-Innogy SE, a German-based company and subsidiary of RWE, owns npower.
-In January 2019, npower announced it was being bought by E.ON, meaning a merge of two of the big six UK energy companies, leading to a ‘big five’.
+In January 2019, the previously German-owned company announced it was being bought by E.ON – a merger of two of the big six meaning the energy market is now effectively the “big five”.

-There are many other start-up power suppliers in the UK.
-One supplier to watch is OVO Energy.
-Having just agreed to an acquisition of SSE’s household energy and services business, OVO is set to become the second-largest supplier in the UK.
-The acquisition is set to be finalised late in 2019 or early 2020.
+There are many other smaller power suppliers in the UK.
+The most notable is OVO Energy, which acquired SSE’s entire household energy and services business in 2019, making it the second-largest supplier in the UK behind British Gas.
 OVO brings innovation and sustainability to the British energy sector, with aims of modernising the industry.

 First entering the UK energy market in 2016, Octopus Energy is another start-up energy company to consider.
 Known and regarded for its excellent customer service, the London-based energy supplier came into the market with hopes of changing the traditional landscape for a new era of corporate transparency and green energy in the UK.
 Octopus serves over 400,000 customers across the UK and regularly earns five-star customer service ratings on review and comparison sites such as Trustpilot and uSwitch.
 It has steadily absorbed various other energy companies, including Co-op Energy.

 Ultimately, the best UK energy supplier for your needs depends on what you want from a supplier.
 If you’re looking for a big, traditional supplier with historical roots in the UK, British Gas is a great choice.
 Meanwhile, if you see value in being part of an international supplier who has ties throughout the world, EDF Energy and E.ON would likely be the go-to choices.
 Finally, if you fancy modern, millennial values such as environmental sustainability and great customer service, the younger companies such as OVO Energy and Bulb are excellent options for green energy in the UK.